junedc/lararoot/readme.md

 # LaraRoot

-This will be my template for all laravel projects
+This will be my template for all laravel projects.
+Added basic functionality like sentry, pusher configs, debugbar and other tools needed for development

 ## Getting Started